ssoulier/forceteki/README.md

 # rm -r build/  # needed if files are added / deleted / renamed between builds
 npm run build

+# run this to build and start the server.
+If you don't have an .env file, it'll create one.
+npm run dev

 # run code linter (recommend configuring this automatically with Visual Studio Code)
 npm run lint
 npm run lint-verbose